PierreSachot/january/Intership Reports/Pierre Sachot - week 1.md

 We achieved to download a git project and to generate it, now, to continue the integration, we need to wait Yannick Mayeur’s maven build.

 1. Final Task :
-  My last mission was to create the game of life, including the january library.
+  My last mission was to create a game of life, including the january library.
 I worked on this project for the last two days, and I arrived to something working, the problem is that only one direction is evolving and cells who would need to die are keeping alive…